**To Find Your Perfect Holiday Property Use the Drop Down Search Box Below**

 CORNWALL'S SPRING STORY YEAR BY YEAR

 When 50 blooms have appeared on all seven of Cornwall's champion Magnolia campbellii trees it is said that Spring has officially arrived in Cornwall.
 The gardens that are being closely watched are Caerhays Castle Gardens at Gorran, Nr.
 St. Austell, The Lost Gardens of Heligan at Pentewan, St. Austell, Trebah Garden at Mawnan Smith, Nr.
 Falmouth, Tregothnan at St. Michael Penkivel, Truro, Trengwainton at Madron, Nr.
 Penzance, Trewidden at Buryas Bridge, Penzance and Trewithen at Grampound, Nr.
 Truro.
 In 2013 Spring had officially arrived in Cornwall on February 19th, a whole month before the official start of spring in England.
 In 2014 we were a little later and the date was March 3rd.
 2015 was March 3rd as well.
 2016 was February 10th and 2017 it was February 28th.
+2018 - Even with the 'Beast from the East' it was February 26th.

 Part of an article taken from the Western Morning News November 29th 2014